mathiasvkaiz/micromouse/capstone_report.md

  ['^' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ']
  ['^' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ']]
 ```
- here we can see that we get the same walking path (as this is in my implementation the shortest assumed path) but the score is slightly higher as the recursive exploration step took longer.
+Here you can see that we get the same walking path (this is assumed to be the shortest path in my implementation) but the score is slightly higher as the recursive exploration step took longer.

-Finally i want to show the differences between single `A Star` and `A STar / DP` combination on Maze 3.
+Finally i want to show the differences between single `A Star` and `A Star / DP` combination on Maze 3.

 **A STAR - Maze 3**
 ```